 From drought and devastating wildfires in the American West to accelerating rates of sea level rise and more powerful hurricanes, the real victims of a warming planet are not just polar bears and ice sheets, but people.

-Every passing year, we see changing patterns of precipitation, including more intense rainfall events around the world, dramatic changes in the arctic, changes in agricultural growing seasons and rising sea levels and ocean acidification.
-Some of these changes in our climate will have dramatic ecological and social consequences.
-The cruel irony of climate change is that people in the developing world, who can least afford to adapt to climate change, will pay the steepest price for the 200 years of industrialization and pollution from the developed world.
-It truly is an issue of climate justice.
+However, the effects of climate change are not felt equally.
+The cruel irony of climate change is that people in the developing world — those who can least afford to adapt — will pay the steepest price for the 200 years of industrialization and pollution from the developed world.
+This truly is an issue of climate justice.

 Avaaz is a global web movement to bring people-powered politics to decision-making everywhere.

 The Climate Reality Project is a nonprofit organization focused on climate change education and clean power advocacy.
 They encourage citizens to get smart, get loud, and get active to affect change.

 350.org is a climate change movement that’s organizing, empowering, and informing citizens in 188 countries to pressure their leaders into addressing climate change and cutting emissions.
 The name stems from the goal of reducing the atmosphere’s C02 levels from its current 400 parts per million to below 350 ppm.

 BICEP is an advocacy coalition of businesses committed to working with policy makers to pass meaningful energy and climate legislation that will enable a rapid transition to a low-carbon, 21st century economy that will create new jobs and stimulate economic growth while stabilizing our planet’s fragile climate.

 It’s real.
 It’s happening now.
 For us, its not just about polar bears and ice sheets, it’s about people and it’s an issue of economic and social justice.